 - Using your hands - "feel" the bottom drain basin under the pond liner

-- Use a razor knife to cut an "X" in the center of the bottom drain opening - in the middle of the drain opening and only as wide as you fist !!!
-DO NOT CUT UP TO THE INNER EDGE OF THE DRAIN BASIN !!!
+- Use a razor knife to cut an "X" in the center of the bottom drain opening - in the middle of the drain opening and only as wide as your hand !!!
+DO NOT CUT LINER UP TO THE INNER EDGE OF THE DRAIN BASIN !!!

 - Lift the points of the "X" to remove the plastic bag that is covering the drain basin and place the gasketed mounting plate on the liner over the drain basin

 - Lift as section of the "X" in the liner to visually line up the screw holes of the gasket plate and the drain basin